Sinio-Manoka/tsunami_lab/doc/sphinx/input/setup.rst

       endtime: End time of the simulation; should be a float number.

+      writer : csv or netcdf. netcdf only support 2d wavepropagation. csv writer support both wavepropagation.

-      domain_start: Starting point of our domain.
+      domain_start_x : Starting point of our x_domain.
 For the circular dam break, set the dimension to -50.

+      domain_start_y : Starting point of our y_domain.
+For the circular dam break, set the dimension to -50.

+      dimension_x : Width and length of our domain at this point for the x coordinates. l_dx = dimension_x / l_nx;

-      dimension: Width and length of our domain at this point in our project. l_dxy = dimension / l_nx;
+      dimension_y : Width and length of our domain at this point in for the y coordinates. l_dy = dimension_y / l_ny;

       Feel free to adjust the arguments to suit your needs.
       And don't forget to build the project after every change.